menu

 Occupations and Workforce

-Hackleburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hackleburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hackleburg is a town of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Hackleburg who work in management occupations (18.18%), office and administrative support (17.42%), and food service (8.33%).

 Setting & Lifestyle